bcgov/entity/rfcs/rfc-ppr-expired-state.md

 Leverage existing monitoring: run a daily database query on the log table to report the status of the job.

 # Drawbacks
-- Significant effort to implement for small gain: not a cost effective solution.
 - Registries does not run any other PostgreSQL database scheduled jobs.
 Another process to maintain and monitor.
 - Some additional setup for monitoring and notification of job failures.